wences-sanchez/Knowledge-Base/Readwise/Books/Pipeline as Code.md

      }
      }
      }
      The Docker registry username and password are accessible automatically by referencing the REGISTRY_CREDENTIALS_USR and REGISTRY_CREDENTIALS_PSW environment variables.
 Those credentials are then passed to the docker login command to authenticate with the Docker Registry before pushing a Docker image. #flashcard
 -
--
+- id:: 63c66a18-830e-44f1-9577-5fe924023dd8

   Listing 2.5 Running automated tests within a pipeline
      pipeline{
      agent any
      stages {